sweetlapeet/BingAds-docs/BingAds/bingads-12/bulk-service/ad-group.md

 > [!IMPORTANT]
 > If languages are set at both the ad group and campaign level, the ad group level language will override the campaign level language.

-For possible values, see the Language column of [Ad Languages](../guides/ad-languages.md#adlanguage).
+The supported language strings for Search and Shopping campaigns are: Danish, Dutch, English, Finnish, French, German, Italian, Norwegian, Portuguese, Spanish, Swedish, and TraditionalChinese.

-For ad groups in Dynamic Search Ads campaigns, only *English* is supported.
+For ad groups in Dynamic Search Ads campaigns, only English is supported.

-For ad groups in Audience campaigns, ad group level language is not supported, and you must set the [Language](campaign.md#language) field of the ad group's [Campaign](#campaign.md) to *All*.
+For ad groups in Audience campaigns, ad group level language is not supported, and you must set the [Language](campaign.md#language) field of the ad group's [Campaign](#campaign.md) to "All".

 **Add:** Optional if the campaign has one or more languages set, and otherwise the language is required for most campaign types.
 You are not allowed to set this element for ad groups in Audience campaigns.
 **Update:** Optional.
 If no value is specified on update, this Bing Ads setting is not changed.
 To remove the language and defer to the campaign level languages, set this field to *delete_value*.
 The *delete_value* keyword removes the previous setting.
 The ad group language cannot be removed until campaign language updates have been processed, which could take up to 12 hours after the campaign languages have been set for the first time.
 The 12 hour wait time is expected to be removed during Q1 calendar year 2019, and you will then be able to remove ad groups immediately.